JoshPatNava/Portfolio/README.md

 # WELCOME TO MY PORTFOLIO
-Hello my name is Josh Navarro and I am  CS student at CSUF and an aspiring Data Analyst, the website is fully built from HTML, but showcases a majority of skills from differing languages.
+Hello my name is Josh Navarro and I am  CS student at CSUF and an aspiring Data Analyst, the website is fully built from HTML, but showcases a majority of projects showing differing skills from differing languages.
-Including SQL and R
+Including SQL, Python, and R. Also adding some visualization in Tableau and Power BI

+# DISCLAIMER
+Everything is still in progress!!!!!

-# SQL Projects
+## SQL Projects

-# Python Projects
+## Python Projects
-- Homeless In Hospitals:
-    - Cleaning
-    - Basic Aggregation
-    - Sorting

-# Visualizations
+## Visualizations

 THANK YOU FOR VISITING!